-We implemented order-picking by bucket brigade at the national distribution center of Revco Drugs, Inc., which supports over two thousand retail outlets.
-A key advantage of bucket brigades is simplicity, so that implementation required less than an hour, with no special equipment and no changes to the warehouse management system or related operations.
+We implemented order-picking by bucket brigade at the national distribution center of Revco Drugs, Inc., which supports more than 2,000 retail outlets.
+A key advantage of bucket brigades is simplicity, so implementation required less than an hour with no special equipment and no changes to the warehouse management system or related operations.
 This made it easy to experiment one morning on a single aisle that had previously been using sequential zone-picking.
-We described the idea to the workers in fifteen minutes, sequenced them from slowest to fastest, and watched them work.
+We described the idea to the workers in 15 minutes, sequenced them from slowest to fastest, and watched them work.
+The most striking benefit of order-picking by bucket brigade was the increase in pick rates, which reached sustained levels of 34% greater than the previous historical averages under zone-picking, while simultaneously reducing management intervention (Figure 3).
+This was achieved at essentially no cost, and in particular, with no change to the product layout, equipment, or control system (except to render parts of the latter unnecessary).
+Picking by bucket brigade produced additional benefits, including the following.

-Figure 3: Average pick rate as a fraction of the work-standard.
+• Spontaneous (re)balance of the work has freed management time.
+Previously each aisle was monitored by a manager who adjusted zones within the aisle to correct the inevitable intermittent imbalances and the resulting congestion or starvation.
+This level of supervision is no Figure 3.
+Average pick rate as a fraction of the work-standard.
 Zone-picking was replaced by bucket brigade in week 12.
 (The solid lines represent best fits to weekly average pick rates before and after introduction of the bucket brigade protocol.)